 Xanax is available by prescription, and like opioids, doctors readily prescribe the drug.
 Xanax is also popular as a street drug because it makes people feel relaxed and good rather quickly, and the high tends to peak in about an hour.
 Like the antidepressant Prozac in the 1990s, Xanax has had its popular culture moment, praised by talking heads and hip-hop artists in songs.

 While Xanax has grown in popularity, Americans have become more anxious, according to a 2018 poll by the American Psychiatric Association.
-In that poll, respondents stated they were concerned for their health, ability to pay their bills and safety.
+In that poll, respondents stated they were concerned about COVID-19, current events, keeping their families safe and their health in general.